Famotidine 20mg Tablets

 Cross sensitivity in this class of compounds has been observed.
 Therefore, Famotidine should not be administered to patients with a history of hypersensitivity to other H2-receptor antagonists.

-Since famotidine is secreted mainly via the kidneys, caution should be exercised when treating patients with renal insufficiency.
-A reduction in the daily dose should be considered if creatinine clearance falls below 10 ml/min (see section 4.2 Posology and Method of administration).
+As famotidine is excreted primarily via the kidneys, caution should be exercised when treating patients who are suffering from impaired renal function.
+A reduction in the daily dose to 20 mg at night should be considered if creatinine clearance falls below 10 ml/min (see section 4.2).

 Use in the elderly

 When famotidine was administered to elderly patients in clinical trials, no increase in the incidence or change in the type of drug-related side effects was observed.
 No dosage adjustment is required based on age alone.

 In case of long-term treatment with high dosage, monitoring of blood count and liver function is recommended.